zealdocs/zeal/README.md

 * X C Binding – keysyms (Ubuntu `libxcb-keysyms1-dev`)
 * `bsdtar` is required for the built-in docset extracting to work
 * `libappindicator` and `libappindicator-devel` for notifications
+* you may need to install `libqt5webkit5-dev` and `qtbase5-private-dev`

 To compile it, run `qmake` and `make` in the `zeal` directory.
 On Linux, a final `make install` is required to install icons.

+## Query & Filter docsets

+You can limit the search scope by using ':' to indicate the desired docsets.

+`java:BaseDAO`

+You can also search multiple docsets separating them with a comma:

+`python,django:string`

+## Command line

+If you prefer, you can start with Zeal queries from command line, for this, use the option `--query`:

+`zeal --query python:bomb`

 ## TODO